 Our fraternities and sororities host recruitment and intake processes at various points throughout the year.
 For some of our councils, there are coordinated efforts near the beginning of the academic semesters as a way to get started.
 For other councils, efforts are planned and sponsored by chapters individually, more information can be found below.

 This is an accordion element with a series of buttons that open and close related content panels.

 Recruitment is a time for potential new members to meet chapters and for chapter members to get to know potential new members in a relaxed setting.
 During this time potential new members should ask whatever questions feel pertinent, such as finance, scholarship, activities, housing, and time commitment.
 This is a time to find a chapter where you feel most comfortable and the men align with your personal values.

-IFC recruitment will start on September 27th and will conclude on November 23rd.
-The IFC chapters will be hosting recruitment events virtually.
+IFC recruitment will start on February 1st and will conclude on April 18th.
+The IFC chapters will be hosting recruitment events both, virtually and in-person.

 All men interested in participating in IFC recruitment must register for recruitment via Campus Director, linked here.

 Informational Session: Additionally, IFC has adapted the fraternity informational session into a canvas course that all potential new members must complete.
 The canvas course will cover what to expect from recruitment, what it means to be a fraternity member, and how to connect with chapters.

 Current COVID-19 Recruitment Restrictions:

 All 28 chapters have agreed update recruitment policies that ensures the healthy and safety of the our community and the greater Madison area.
 You can find theses policies by clicking the link on below.

 Important dates & deadlines: